Construction projects are inherently complicated endeavors.

 DataCAD is a program for architectural design and construction document creation.
 While it includes drafting and 3D modeling tools, contractors can use the automatic 3D framing tool and virtual walkthroughs to accomplish BIM-related tasks.

-“First and foremost it is a very user friendly program that has a very short learning curve.
-Since my clients can understand the drawings better in 3d I now draw everything in the 3d mode which I can then model in O2C or in Sketchup.
-I have tried some of the other programs and found them to be much harder to learn and to use.” — DataCAD review from a G2 Crowd reviewer
+“First and foremost, it is a very user-friendly program that has a very short learning curve.
+Since my clients can understand the drawings better in 3d, I now draw everything in the 3d mode, which I can then model in O2C or in Sketchup.
+I have tried some of the other programs and found them to be much harder to learn and to use.” — DataCAD review, G2 Crowd reviewer

 Revit

 “It's a great program for collaboration.
-We use it to work in complex projects where different parts of the project are shared between different of our offices or external consultants.
-The ability to work in the same model from geographically distant offices or to share links to the model with external consultants works perfectly.” — Revit review from Jorge A
+We use it to work on complex projects where different parts of the project are shared between different of our offices or external consultants.
+The ability to work in the same model from geographically distant offices or to share links to the model with external consultants works perfectly.” — Revit review, Jorge A